lipinght/PBIHackathon/CompositeModels/Use Composite Model Lab.md

 ![cm4.png](images/cm4.png)

-8. Navigate to **Relationships** view in Power BI Desktop, you can now see an additional table called **Promotions**, not related to any of the other tables in the model
+8. Navigate to **Model** view in Power BI Desktop, you can now see an additional table called **Promotions**, not related to any of the other tables in the model

 ![cm5.png](images/cm5.png)

 9. We now need to relate the **Promotions** table to the other tables in the model.
 To create a relationship between the **Sales** table from the Contoso PBI dataset and the imported **Promotions** table, click on the **Manage Relationships** menu item, then click on **New…**

 10. In the **Create relationship**  window select **Sales**.
-Automatically the window gets populated with sample Sales records and sample Pomotions records, with PromotionKey field highlighted in both tables.
+Automatically the window gets populated with sample Sales records and sample Promotions records, with PromotionKey field highlighted in both tables.

 ![cm6.png](images/cm6.png)